|Quick Facts: Nuclear Medicine Technologists|

 Most nuclear medicine technologists work in hospitals.
 Some work in physicians’ offices, diagnostic laboratories, or imaging clinics.
 Most nuclear medicine technologists work full time.

-Nuclear medicine technologists typically need an associate’s degree in nuclear medicine technology.
+Nuclear medicine technologists typically need an associate’s degree from an accredited nuclear medicine technology program.
 Formal education programs in nuclear medicine technology or a related healthcare field lead to a certificate, an associate’s degree, or a bachelor’s degree.
-Technologists must be licensed in some states; requirements vary by state.
+Most nuclear medicine technologists become certified.